 The Traveling Bookmobile at the University of Houston-Victoria (UHV) Katy delivers books to children in suburbs of Katy, Texas who lack transportation to the public library or who do not have books at home to read.
 Books are available in both Spanish and English.

 Research has shown that one of the most important steps to help children learn to read and become life-long readers is to get books into their hands and homes.
 For some families, especially families that struggle financially, this can be difficult.
 Parents may not have the time or the means to take their children to the library, and some may be intimidated by the process of applying for a library card or finding appropriate books in the library.

-UHV is reaching out to children that don’t have access to books during summer months.
-Many may not have access to books at home.
-The neighborhoods UHV is targeting have families that work all day and many of the children do not have transportation to visit a library during the day.
-By bringing books to them, in both Spanish and English, UHV provides a service that is lacking.
-UHV is also reaching out to the parents and hope to interest them in reading with their children or in learning to read themselves.
+Many of the children that live in the neighborhoods targeted do not have transportation to visit a library during the day.
+By bringing books, in both Spanish and English, the UHV traveling bookmobile provides a service that is lacking.
+By including parents in the outreach, the hope is to interest them in reading with their children or in learning to read themselves.

 What our grantee has to say: